Digital Forensics: An Introduction (Part 2)

 Challenges faced by Digital Forensic Investigator

-Legal Issues: The most important issue an investigator may encounter is getting the guarantee evidence admissibility which means that it should be accepted by the court.
+The most important issue an investigator may encounter is ensuring the court accepts the guarantee of evidence admissibility.

-Alteration of Evidence: The chain of custody should be maintained at all times to keep the evidence’s credibility intact.
-If the evidence is in the wrong hands, the evidence might get altered and may lose its credibility.
+Maintain the chain of custody at all times to keep the evidence’s credibility intact.
+If someone has the evidence in the wrong hands, they might alter it and may cause it to lose its credibility.
 Therefore, having a Forensic image and the hash value of the evidence is extremely important for the investigator.

-Steganography: In earlier times, steganography had only limited types but today, due to the availability of various tools and software on the dark web, it has become extremely difficult to detect steganography present in the evidence items.
+In earlier times, steganography had only limited types but today, due to the availability of various tools and software on the dark web.
+It has become extremely difficult to detect steganography present in the evidence items.
 Sometimes the investigator doesn’t consider it as evidence as they aren’t able to get many in-depth ideas about the evidence.

-Encryption: Many a time, the evidence is recovered in an encrypted form and the investigator has a hard time to decrypt the evidence with no assurance of recovery of the original contents.
+Many a time, investigators recover evidence in an encrypted form and have a hard time decrypting it with no assurance of recovery of the original contents.

 Author: Jeenali Kothari is a Digital Forensics enthusiast and enjoys technical content writing.
 You can reach her on Here